Snackmonger/aristoxenus/readme.rst

-option 1  cheese and ham
+-option 1  cheese and ham
-option 2  beef and bean
+-option 2  beef and bean
-option 3  laminated flooring and eggs
+-option 3  laminated flooring and eggs

 An enumerated list
 1. Some items are given explicit numbers